orangepole/Google-Drive-2-Photos/README.md

 ```python
 python app.py
 ```
+  7. Obtain the Google Drive OAuth Credentials which will be saved in .credentials folder
+  8. Upload the updated repository to Openshift for Direct Online transfer

 ## Using Openshift Hosting
 * Create a Free account
 * [Getting Started with OpenShift Online](https://developers.openshift.com/getting-started/index.html)
-* Create a New  Python App in the web console and during creation provide your git repository url
+* Create a New  Python App in the web console and during creation provide your git repository url or later Upload the git repository using ```rhc command line tool```

 ![openshift](/screenshots/openshift.jpg?raw=true)
 * In the _rhc command-line tool_ type the command